LouisXB/LouisXB.github.io/_posts/2023-11-17-cloud-security-analyst.md

 exposed draws in attackers from all across the globe.

 ### Capturing Attack Data:
-Inside the VM, I employed a PowerShell script tailored to log failed RDP login attempts, storing this data in a file named failed_rdp.log.
+Inside the VM, I employed a PowerShell script tailored to log failed RDP login attempts from Windows Event Viewer, storing this data in a file named failed_rdp.log.
 The Powershell script created a set of sample data, and appended all new failed logins below.
 Additionally, the Powershell script integrated with an IP Geolocation API to take the attackers IP addres and provide the geolocations (city, longitude, latitude, etc.), adding it to the log data.
 This file became the cornerstone of my data collection.